Dick's Sporting Goods: History

 Dick's launched the women's athleisure, fitness, and lifestyle store Chelsea Collective in 2015, opening two stores in Pittsburgh and Tysons, Virginia, in the Washington, D.C. metro area.
 The shops closed in 2017.
-The company launched Dick's Team Sports HQ in early 2016, offering youth sports teams websites, uniforms, and sponsorship options.
+The company launched Dick's Team Sports HQ in early 2016, which offered youth sports teams websites, uniforms, and sponsorship options.
+Later in 2019, the management sold the two underlying technology platforms (Blue Sombrero and Affinity Sports) to Stack Sports, effectively ending its operation of Team Sports HQ.

 Dick's opened its first Field & Stream store in Cranberry Township, a suburb of Pittsburgh, in 2013.
 Thirty-five Field & Stream stores were open across the country as of 2018.
-In 2023, Dick's shuttered its Field & Stream brand by converting its remaining Field & Stream stores to its House of Sport concept or large format Dick's stores.
+In 2023, Dick's shuttered its Field & Stream brand by converting its remaining such stores to its House of Sport concept or large-format Dick's stores.

 After the Stoneman Douglas High School shooting in February 2018, Dick's stopped selling assault weapons and high-capacity magazines, and increased the minimum age for purchasing guns to 21.
-Dick's-branded stores had suspended assault-style weapon sales following the Sandy Hook Elementary School shooting in 2012, but the guns were still available for purchase at Field & Stream locations.
+Dick's-branded stores had suspended assault-style weapon sales following the Sandy Hook Elementary School shooting in 2012, but the guns were still available for purchase at Field & Stream locations, which have since been shuttered.
 Dick's has never carried bump stocks.

-The company operates five distribution centers and the most recent, in Conklin in Southern Tier, New York opened in January 2018.
-It was expanded to fulfill online sales a few months later.
+By 2020, the hunting category merchandise was reduced to 12% of Dick's stores.

+The company operates six distribution centers.
+The most recent opened in April 2026 in Fort Worth, Texas and is reported to rely heavily on automation.
 In 2019, Dick's launched its private-label clothing line called DSG.
-The company's other brands include the women's line Calia, and their menswear brand VRST.
+The company's other brands include the women's line Calia, and their menswear brand VRST, among others.

 Dick's opened its first "House of Sport" concept stores in Victor, New York, and Knoxville, Tennessee, in 2021.
 The stores are larger than Dick's flagship locations, sell higher-end gear and include features such as an outdoor turf field and track, climbing wall, batting cages, and a digital golf range.
-Dick's also launched Public Lands in 2021, a chain of stores that focuses on outdoor recreation including camping, hiking, and biking.
-In 2021, Dick's opened its first Public Lands store.
-Public Lands donates 1% of sales to the Dick's Sporting Goods Foundation's Public Lands Fund, which promotes conservation and outdoor activities.
+The same year, Dick's also launched and opened Public Lands, a chain of stores that focuses on outdoor recreation including camping, hiking, and biking.
+It was reported that Public Lands donates 1% of sales to the Dick's Sporting Goods Foundation's Public Lands Fund, oriented towards conservation and outdoor activities.

 In 2022, Dick's Sporting Goods launched DSG Ventures, an investment fund worth $50 million.

+In August 2025, Dick's launched Cookie Jar & A Dream Studios, a proprietary content and production studio with focus on sports.
+The name of the studio references the founding story of Dick's, where the first store was opened on a $300 cookie jar savings budget.
+Its first release titled Big Dreams: The Little League World Series 2024 premiered on ESPN on 12 August 2025 and was produced in partnership with Imagine Entertainment and MLB Studios.